 In defense of his state's native son, Overman asked White some questions pertaining to the state of race relations in North Carolina compared to other "Jim Crow" states.
 White admitted that the state had "made more rapid progress toward fair treatment of the negro than any other Southern state."
-But he refused to agree with Overman's claims as to Parker's support from African-American voters in the 1920 gubernatorial election.

-The hearing's last witness, one Mercer G. Johnson of a group called the People's Legislative Service, outlined his view of yellow dog contracts' basic cruelty and how Parker possessed an "Egyptian darkness of the mind" in having upheld them in Red Jacket.
-On that note, the hearing ended, and the subcommittee ended up recommending confirmation by a vote of two to one, with Senator Borah, once a Parker supporter, casting the lone negative vote.
-The Parker nomination had become an event unprecedented in legal history in terms of the popular interest aroused in a Supreme Court appointment.
+But he refused to agree with Overman's claims as to Parker's support from African-American voters in the 1920 gubernatorial election.59 contracts' basic cruelty and how Parker possessed an "Egyptian darkness of the mind" in having upheld them in Red Jacket.60 On that note, the hearing ended, and the subcommittee ended up recommending confirmation by a vote of two to one, with Senator Borah, once a Parker supporter, casting the lone negative vote.61 The Parker nomination had become an event unprecedented in legal history in terms of the popular interest aroused in a Supreme Court appointment.